jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 };
 ```

-and then replace the `model` matrix and drawing command with the following (it should be fairly obvious what we are doing here).
+and then replace the `model` matrix and drawing commands with the following (it should be fairly obvious what we are doing here).

 ```cpp
 // Loop through objects